-5.6 The emerging Local Plan recognises that the Neighbourhood Plan has the opportunity to add more detail to the planning policies for the Dawes Lane and Brierley Paddocks sites to reflect locally identified needs and circumstances.
-The Neighbourhood Plan has therefore given careful consideration to the local characteristics and location of these sites as well as the wishes of the community in identifying more detailed requirements for each site, as set out in the following paragraphs and policies.
+Neighbourhood Plan has the opportunity to add more detail to the planning policies for the Dawes Lane and Brierley Paddocks sites to reflect locally identified needs and circumstances.
+However, given the advanced status of the Brierley Paddocks site, the Neighbourhood Plan has focused on the local characteristics and location of the Dawes Lane site as well as the wishes of the community in identifying more detailed requirements, as set out in the following paragraphs and Policy WM 3.